Productivity

 The Myth of Multi-tasking

 • The Protocol: Set a timer for 60 or 90 minutes.
-Phone in another room.
-Wifi off (if writing).
-Focus on one task.
-You will achieve more in 90 minutes of Deep Work than 6 hours of distracted "studying."
+Put your phone in another room or on airplane mode.
+Turn the Wi-Fi off on your laptop unless you absolutely need it for a question bank.
+Focus on one single topic—for example, pediatric supracondylar humerus fractures.
+You will achieve deeper understanding and better retention in 90 minutes of Deep Work than in 6 hours of distracted "studying" in the registrar room.

 Time Boxing

-Stop using To-Do Lists.
+Stop using traditional To-Do Lists.
 A list is a graveyard of good intentions.

 Part 2: Hospital Hacks (Clinical Efficiency)

-• Phone Calls: Do not make one phone call, then go see a patient, then make another call.
-Accumulate all non-urgent consults/family updates and do them in one "Communication Block."
-Your brain saves energy by not switching contexts.
+• The Principle: Do not make one phone call, then go see a patient, then write a note, then make another call.
+Your brain wastes massive amounts of metabolic energy constantly switching contexts.

-• If a task takes < 2 minutes (e.g., signing a script, answering a simple text, putting in a diet order), do it immediately.
-The mental energy required to remember to do it later > the energy to just do it now.
+• If a task takes less than 2 minutes (e.g., signing a script, charting VTE prophylaxis, answering a simple text from the ward nurse regarding diet), do it immediately.
+The cognitive load and mental energy required to remember to do it later vastly exceeds the energy required to just execute it now.

 Part 3: Study Hacks (Academic Efficiency)